 };

-// This conversion is Undefined Behavior (UB): strict-aliasing violation,
+Yes, this conversion is Undefined Behavior: strict-aliasing violation,

-// type punning dereferencing.
-The `reinterpret_cast` is not a constant
+type punning dereferencing.
+Morevover `reinterpret_cast` is not a constant

 Alternative